agsb/6502.toy/README.md

 ## Introduction

 I had a Apple II.
-[Ben Eater](https://www.youtube.com/watch?v=LnzuMJLZRdU) makes a revival of 6502.

-There are many "clones" [6502](https://github.com/maarten-pennings/6502/tree/master)
+There are many "clones" [Ben Eater](https://eater.net/6502), [6502](https://github.com/maarten-pennings/6502/tree/master) and [Grant](http://searle.x10host.com/6502/Simple6502.html) and many others.

 And a Great support from [6502.org](http://6502.org/) forum.

 This is a board for testing the version for 6502 of Minimal Indirect Thread Code Forth as [IMMU](https://github.com/agsb/immu)

+PS.
+[Ben Eater](https://www.youtube.com/watch?v=LnzuMJLZRdU) made a revival of 6502.

 ## Road Map